Surface Dean--Kawasaki equations: Numerical experiments

-In Figure \ref{fig:mu_mean} we plot the mean values obtained from finite volume and particles simulations.
-The data is plotted in terms of number of particles per cell in Figure \ref{fig:num_mean}.
-The mean values of $\rho$ on the grid are converging to the theoretical value $ \frac{1}{\int_D \jacdat \mathd x}$.
 The mean values of $N_{i,j}$ reflect the underlying structure of the surface as expected.
 More precisely, the average number of particles per cell is proportional to the area of the surface in that cell.
 As seen in Figure \ref{fig:num_mean} both the finite volume method and the particle method recover the correct mean distribution.

 Next we consider the variance of the equilibrium distributions computed from the simulations.
 Although the mean value of $\rho$ is constant over the domain, the variance of $\rho$ is not.
 In particular, as discussed above in Equation~(\ref{eq:disc_FDR}),